-The IOLTA program, started in 1990, receives interest on lawyer's pooled trust accounts (interest bearing commercial checking accounts) that hold clients funds that are either so small in amount or held for such a short time, that the funds can not generate enough net interest to benefit the individual client.
+The IOLTA program receives interest on lawyer's pooled trust accounts (interest bearing commercial checking accounts) that hold clients funds that are either so small in amount or held for such a short time, that the funds can not generate enough net interest to benefit the individual client.
 The Michigan Supreme Court designates 70 percent of these funds to support civil legal services for the poor.
 More than $36 million in IOLTA funds has been allocated for public purposes in Michigan since IOLTA began in 1990.

-The IOLTA FAQ's are contained in the Attorney IOLTA Guidelines Brochure which was approved by the Michigan Supreme Court on October 18, 2005.
+The IOLTA FAQ's are contained in the Attorney IOLTA Guidelines Brochure which was approved by the Michigan Supreme Court.
 It provides information about the guidelines regarding financial institutions offering IOLTA accounts and contains a list of frequntly asked questions about the IOLTA program.

 The Michigan Rules of Professional Conduct Rule 1.15 contains the IOLTA provisions adopted by the Michigan Supreme Court.

-The Michigan Financial Institutions IOLTA Handbook provides guidance for financial institution in administering the IOLTA program.
+The Michigan Financial Institutions IOLTA Handbook provides guidance for financial institutions in administering the IOLTA program.

 The IOLTA Remittance Report can be used to provide remittance information regarding IOLTA accounts to the Michigan State Bar Foundation.
 The Microsoft Excel version of the Remittance Report can be used to complete the form electronically.
 It can be e-mailed to firstname.lastname@example.org.

-FOR MORE INFORMATION OR FOR QUESTIONS: Email questions to firstname.lastname@example.org or call the Foundation at 800-968-6723.
+FOR MORE INFORMATION OR FOR QUESTIONS REGARDING IOLTA, email email@example.com or call the Foundation at 800-968-6723.